microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

 <a name="HOLTitle"></a>
-# Creating and Using an HPC SLURM Cluster in Azure #
+# Creating and Using an HPC Cluster in Azure #

 ---